 In July and August we have a minimum hire period of 7 days.

 Will I be given a handover and shown how to use everything on the motorhome before I leave?

 No. Due to COVID-19 we are no longer doing handovers.
 We will walk round the vehicle and do a damage check with you, and can answer any questions you may have.

 How long should I allow for the handover when I come to collect the motorhome?

-Please allow 30 minutes to an hour for us to handover the motorhome and please also allow half an hour when you return.
+Please allow 20-30 minutes from doing your paperwork to completing the damage check.
+Please also allow half an hour when you return.